angular/protractor/docs/api.md

 Type | Description
 --- | ---
-!webdriver.promise.Promise | A promise that will be resolved to an array of the located {@link webdriver.WebElement}s.
+!webdriver.promise.Promise | A promise that will be resolved to an array of the located [webdriver.WebElement](#webdriverwebelement)s.

 ##[element.findElements](https://github.com/angular/protractor/blob/master/lib/protractor.js#L677)